alexbinary/CNCParametricDraw/README.md

 ![An Xcode window with an arrow pointing to the Run button with the number 1, and another arrow pointing to a line in the output console that indicates a path to a file, the arrow has the number 2](xcode.png)

+I use [Inkscape](https://inkscape.org/) to view and post-process the generated shapes.

+The LASER cutter does not directly accept SVG as input, so I use Inkscape command line to batch convert my SVG files to DXF format:

+    inkscape --export-type="dxf" *.svg

 ## Simple shapes